Collective Shout: 2025 Steam and Itch.io game removals

 In April 2025, Collective Shout created a change.org petition calling on the digital game store Steam to stop selling the rape and incest game No Mercy.
 According to Reist, Steam refused to do so.
 After a complaint from UK technology secretary Peter Kyle, Steam removed the game for sale in the UK.
 The game was also removed for sale in Australia and Canada.
 On 10 April, No Mercys developer opted to remove the game for sale globally.

 In July 2025, Collective Shout launched an open letter campaign "demanding credit card companies and PayPal block payments" for games on Steam and Itch.io.
 Collective Shout claimed to have identified hundreds (Note: In the absence of Collective Shout enumerating the games, PC Gamer questioned the figure, challenging that their count likely includes duplicate entries.) of games on Steam that appeared in searches for the term "rape", or otherwise contained themes of incest, sexual violence, and/or child abuse.
 Collective Shout said they lobbied payment processors after receiving no reply to 3,000 emails sent to Steam's parent company, Valve Corporation.
-The campaign was co-signed by other groups and individuals, including those from the US-based National Centre on Sexual Exploitation (NCOSE, formerly "Morality in Media"), Exodus Cry, FiLiA, and Coalition Against Trafficking in Women Australia (CATW).
-After this, hundreds of games were reportedly removed from Steam citing pressure from payment processors to remove the content, while Itch.io deindexed all adult not-safe-for-work games, stating the need to comply with payment processors immediately to stay viable, while planning to reinstate compliant projects back to the service in time.
+The campaign was co-signed by other groups and individuals, including those from the US-based National Centre on Sexual Exploitation (NCOSE, formerly "Morality in Media"), Exodus Cry, FiLiA, and the Coalition Against Trafficking in Women Australia (CATW).
+After this, hundreds of games were removed from Steam citing pressure from payment processors to remove the content, while Itch.io deindexed all adult not-safe-for-work games, stating the need to comply with payment processors immediately to stay viable, while planning to reinstate compliant projects back to the service in time.
 It was reported that over 20,000 games were delisted by Itch.io before the platform began to conditionally reinstate them, resulting in free games restored.
-Itch.io was also looking for alternative payment processors.
+Itch.io also reported that they were looking for alternative payment processors.